aifoundry-org/et-platform/device-api/doc/BuildInstructions.rst

 How To Build This Repo
 ======================

-This repo is build as a submodule of the sw-platform repo.
+This repo is built as a submodule of the sw-platform repo.
 We can also build it stand-alone as it does not have external Esperanto build dependencies.

 What Artifacts Are Generated ?